 Champions Dog Run, 2050 River Rd.

-This dog run is the first feature of the new Champions Park, which includes the former Louisville Soccer Park and site of the River Road Country Club.
+This dog run was the first feature of Champions Park, which includes the former Louisville Soccer Park and site of the River Road Country Club.
 Separated for all dogs and small dogs, Champions Dog Run boasts drinking water and lots of space for furry friends to run around.

 Cochran Hill Dog Run, 745 Cochran Hill Rd.